sdmotameni/sdmotameni/README.md

 💡 &nbsp;I like to explore new trends and learn new technologies.\
 🌱 &nbsp;I'm on track for learning more about React, Context, TypeScript, NextJS, and NodeJS.\
-🚧 &nbsp;I'm currently working on two new secret projects after DataRest and EasyAuth ... 👀.\
+🚧 &nbsp;I'm currently working on two new projects called DataRest and EasyAuth ... 👀.\
-💬 &nbsp;Feel free to reach out to me for consulting, volunteering or just for some interesting discussion.\
+💬 &nbsp;Feel free to reach out to me for help or just for some interesting discussion.\
 📫 &nbsp;How to reach me: me@sepmotameni.com